 What is Medication Assisted Treatment (MAT)?

 Medication Assisted Treatment” is a medical treatment plan that can help patients recover from Opioid Use Disorder (OUD).
-Opioid addiction can be difficult to beat, but MAT can help you.
+Opioid use disorder can be difficult to beat, but MAT can help you.

 What is Opioid Use Disorder (OUD)?